kasuken/web-documentation-nextjs/content/docs/static-site-generators/index.md

 Check out our Hugo configuration documentation to get you started using Front Matter: [Front Matter configuration with Hugo](/docs/hugo-configuration).

+### Docusaurus

+Check out our Docusaurus configuration documentation to get you started using Front Matter: [Front Matter configuration with Docusaurus](/docs/docusaurus-configuration).

 ### Eleventy

 *Are you up for the challenge of writing this part of the documentation?*